Blog · Case study · May 4, 2026

 Flood zoneZone X — minimal hazard

-SoilPomona fine sand · Group A/D · poorly drained, organic-stained subsoil · 0–2% slopes
+SoilNewnan fine sand · Group A · somewhat poorly drained · 0–5% slopes

 What this means: The flood-zone summary on this lot is the most misleading of the four.
 Zone X — "minimal hazard."
 That's accurate as far as FEMA is concerned: the lot doesn't have a 1% annual chance of fluvial or coastal flooding.
 What it doesn't tell you is that pine flatwoods are, by definition, near-flat terrain with a seasonally high water table that comes within inches of the surface for months at a time.
 The water doesn't flood the way FEMA defines flooding.
 It just sits there, sometimes for the entire wet season.

-Pomona is a textbook flatwoods soil.
-A and D in the same row of the soil table means the subsoil drainage is excellent (the sand is permeable) but the organic-stained spodic horizon at depth perches the water table near the surface.
-Translation for a builder: a conventional septic drainfield will fail percolation in the wet season.
-Florida DOH typically requires a mound or filled-system septic in flatwoods soils, and the cost difference is real — $15–30K mound system vs $5–8K conventional, plus periodic maintenance.
+Newnan is a textbook flatwoods soil.
+Group A on paper, but "somewhat poorly drained" in the SSURGO table — the seasonal water table governs septic feasibility more than the dry-season permeability number.
+Translation for a builder: a conventional septic drainfield may fail percolation in the wet season.
+Florida DOH often requires a mound or filled-system septic in flatwoods soils, and the cost difference is real — $15–30K mound system vs $5–8K conventional, plus periodic maintenance.

-The NWI forested-wetland flag 180 feet south is the second cost driver.
-At that distance the lot itself is buildable (you don't trigger Section 404 jurisdictional concerns for a typical residential build that doesn't fill the wetland), but you do need to be careful about: stormwater discharge that could increase wetland hydroperiod, county setback ordinances that may exceed 25 feet from the wetland edge, and the possibility that the federal NWI mapping is conservative — a real wetland delineation by an environmental consultant ($1.5–3K) clarifies the buildable envelope.
+The NWI wetland flag within ~50 m is the second cost driver.
+At that distance the lot itself is likely buildable (you don't trigger Section 404 jurisdictional concerns for a typical residential build that doesn't fill the wetland), but you do need to be careful about: stormwater discharge that could increase wetland hydroperiod, county setback ordinances that may exceed 25 feet from the wetland edge, and the possibility that the federal NWI mapping is conservative — a real wetland delineation by an environmental consultant ($1.5–3K) clarifies the buildable envelope.

 Pine flatwoods are also a fire-adapted ecosystem.
 Wildfire-hazard mapping (Florida Forest Service, also USDA WHP) shows Clay County's flatwoods belt as moderate-to-high.
 That's not a foundation issue, but it changes insurance and the case for hardening exterior cladding.
 Combine the septic differential, the wetland setback constraint, and the wildfire factor, and a "cheap rural lot" in Clay County can carry $25–50K of incremental site cost over a comparable lot on a sand ridge 15 miles inland.